-Here's a guide on travel scams and how you can avoid them:
+Here's a guide on some of the common travel scams and how you can avoid them:

-The most common scam of them all is when street vendors sell you goods way higher than its actual cost, or worse, the product turns out to be a fake.
-They do this with every buyer but you, being a foreigner, are vulnerable as you are unaware of the actual price and authenticity of the products.
+1. Overpriced Goods ScamOne of the most common travel scams is when street vendors sell you goods way higher than its actual cost, or worse, the product turns out to be a fake.
+They do this with every buyer, but you, being a foreigner, are vulnerable as you are unaware of the actual price and authenticity of the products.

 How to avoid this: Street markets in every part of the world will charge you 10x the actual price.
 This is where you need to be smart.
 Do your homework.
 For starters, read online blogs related to the products you want to purchase and the markets you will be visiting.
 Next up, ask your friends who might have visited the market before.
 First-hand reviews are always trustworthy.
 Trip Advisor is another great tool to help you avoid this scam.
-Simply ask a question in a specific place's forum and I'm sure there will be tons of users wanting to share their own knowledge and opinions.
-After all this, you need to bring your A game in bargaining.
-Bargain to your best ability to lower down the asking price and get the best deal.
+Simply ask a question in a specific place's forum, and I'm sure there will be tons of users wanting to share their own knowledge and opinions.
+After all this, you need to bring your A-game in bargaining.
+Bargain to your best ability to lower down the asking price and get the best deal despite.